qkzk/fm/development.md

   - [ ] preview refactor
     - [ ] enum Preview -> struct Preview {kind: kind, content: window+selectable+draw}
   - [ ] simplify the mess as much as possible
+- [ ] flagged should be a menu ?
+- [ ] google drive should be a display ?

 ## TODO